 Posts Tagged #Nextchat

-In case you missed this informative chat, you can read the tweets here:
+If you missed this excellent chat, you can read all the tweets here or below:

-In case you missed this informative chat filled with innovative ideas for a talent acquisition strategy, you can read all the tweets here:
+If you missed this excellent chat you can read all the tweets here or below:

 Changing the way that you interact with candidates in your selection process is crucial to your organization’s future success. — Rob Shepard, Industrial/Organizational Psychologist

 On August 7, @shrmnextchat chatted with Christopher Mullen, Ph.D., SHRM-SCP, director of strategic advisory, Kronos Inc. (@chrismmullen) about Work Inspired: How to Build an Organization Where Everyone Loves to Work.

 Imagine a company where everyone loves to work.
 Where employees feel truly cared for, respected and energized.
 Think of the impact this would have on recruitment, retention, customer satisfaction, innovation and overall company performance.

 Success in the HR profession is no longer only about what you know; it is also about how you effectively implement that knowledge in the workplace every day.
 There is now an increased emphasis on HR competencies as a means to increase the HR profession’s effectiveness.